lynnliu030/berkeley-os-prelim/theory/pbft.md

     *  #2: use cryptography - all msgs signed by senders
         *  goal: ensure secret keys used by honest is not known to adversay

+### Security techniques
+Goal: Prevent spoofing and elays and corrupting messages

+Techniques
+*   Public-key signature: one cannot impersonate other
+      *   E.x. messages between clients and the primary
+*   Message authentication code, collision-resistent hash, digest: one cannot tamper other's meesages
+      *   Digest: crytographic hash of a piece of data, reduce amount of data to be sent
+      *   Collision-resistent hash: infeasible to find two different inputs that produce the same hash output

 ## Protocol: trust group not individuals

 ### Normal Operation Protocol